yabeda-rb/yabeda/README.md

     Yabeda.configure!
     ```

-    _If you're using Ruby on Rails then it will be configured automatically!_
+    _If you're using Ruby on Rails then it will be configured automatically via railtie!_

  3. Access metric in your app and use it!